Kamchatka Peninsula

-The Kamchatka Peninsula (Note: Occasionally spelled Kamčatka) (полуостров Камчатка, /ru/) is a 1,250. km peninsula in the Russian Far East, with an area of about 270000 km2.
+The Kamchatka Peninsula (Note: Occasionally spelled Kamčatka (полуо́стров Камча́тка, /ru/, Cupka)) is a 1,250. km peninsula in the Russian Far East, with an area of about 270000 km2.
 The Sea of Okhotsk bounds the peninsula's western coastline, immediately offshore of the peninsula and below the Bering Sea runs the 9,600. m Kuril–Kamchatka Trench.
 Its eastern coastline is the Bering Sea, part of the Pacific Ocean.

 The Kamchatka Peninsula, the Commander Islands, and Karaginsky Island constitute Kamchatka Krai of the Russian Federation.
 The majority of the 322,079 inhabitants are ethnic Russians, with about 13,000 being Koryaks (2014).
 More than half of the population lives in Petropavlovsk-Kamchatsky (179,526 in 2010) and nearby Yelizovo (38,980).
 The Kamchatka Peninsula contains the volcanoes of Kamchatka, a UNESCO World Heritage Site, that form part of the Ring of Fire.